-100. Putin Corporation began business on September 23rd of the current year.
+104. Putin Corporation began business on September 23rd of the current year.
 It incurred \$40,000 of start-up costs and \$60,000 of organizational expenditures.

-1) How much may be immediately expensed for the year?

-2) How much amortization may be deducted in the first year, rounded to the nearest whole number?
+How much total amortization may be deducted in the first year, rounded to the nearest whole number?

-1) \$5,000 of start-up expenses can be immediately expensed.
+Feedback: Total amortization is \$7,111. \$5,000 of start-up expenses can be immediately expensed.
 Putin may not immediately expense the organizational costs because the immediate expensing is phased out dollar for dollar for organization expenditures exceeding \$50,000.
 As a result when the expenses exceed \$55,000, no immediate expensing can be taken.

-2) $2,111 (35,000/180) \times 4$ months = 778 of the start-up costs may be amortized and $(60,000/180) \times 4$ months = 1,333 of the organizational expenditures may be amortized.
+In addition, $$2,111 ($35,000/180) \times 4 \text{ months} = $778 \text{ of the start-up costs may be amortized and} ($60,000/180) \times 4 \text{ months} = $1,333 \text{ of the organizational expenditures may be amortized.}$ patent is expected to have a remaining useful life of 17 years.

+AACSB: Analytical Thinking

+AICPA: BB Critical Thinking

+Blooms: Analyze

+Blooms: Apply

+Learning Objective: 02-04 Explain the rationale behind amortization, describe the four categories of amortizable intangible

+assets, and calculate amortization expense.

+Level of Difficulty: 2 Medium

+Topic: Amortization

-AACSB: Analytic AICPA BB: Critical Thinking Blooms: Analyze Blooms: Apply Learning Objective: 02-04 Explain the rationale behind amortization; describe the four categories of amortizable intangible assets; and calculate amortization expense.
-Level of Difficulty: 2 Medium 101.
-Paulsen incurred \$55,000 of research and experimental expenses and began amortizing them over 60 months during June of year 1.
+105. Paulsen incurred \$55,000 of research and experimental expenses and began amortizing them over 60 months during June of year 1.
 During May of year 3, Paulsen received a patent based upon the research being amortized. \$36,000 of legal expenses for the patent was incurred.
+The number?

-1) What is the basis of the patent, rounding amortization for each year to the nearest whole number?
+1) What is the basis of the patent, rounding amortization for each year to the nearest whole rounded to the nearest whole number?